Godhart/hass-lights-control/README.md

 #### On/Off state customization

-ON and OFF states are configured with 'on_state' and 'off_state' configuration variables accordingly.
+ON and OFF states are configured with `on_state` and `off_state` configuration variables accordingly.

 Format:
 ```yaml